pmlmodelling/oceanVal/docs/source/obs_data.rst

 - year: Year of the observation
 - month: Month of the observation (1-12)
 - day: Day of the observation (1-31)
-- **observation**: Value of the observation (units should match those of the model output)
+- **observation**: Value of the observation (ideally units should match those of the model output)

+If you supply anything other than these columns, oceanVal will throw an error.
 The depth variable is required if you are validating against subsurface model data.

-If you are validating against surface model data only, then the depth variable is optional.
+If you are validating against surface simulation data only, then the depth variable is optional.
 If is supplied, only the top 5m will be used for surface validation.

 oceanVal will check if you have supplied the required columns and will raise an error if any are missing.